+To enhance transparency, the role and purpose of the recruiting consultant should be codified in the Operating Procedures or Guidelines.
+There is currently little information regarding the purpose and role of the recruiting consultant in NomCom documentation, or the nature of their activities.
 For example, the only reference to the recruiting consultant (also referred to as the "recruitment provider") for the 2018 NomCom was in the Guidelines, which notes the following step was taken by the NomCom: "Selection and contracting of recruitment provider."
-The Final Reports published by the NomCom sometimes contain additional insights into the role and responsibilities of the consultant.
-However, the level of detail provided in those reports can vary year to year.
+The Final Reports published by the NomCom sometimes contain additional insights into the role and responsibilities of the consultant.26 However, the level of detail provided in those reports varies year to year.27

-In addition, the recruiting consultant should provide a presentation to the NomCom each year, ideally during the fall Annual General Meeting just after the new NomCom is seated, to review their role and function, noting what opportunities both the recruiting firm and the NomCom see to improve the recruitment process.
-This has sometimes happened during past NomCom cycles but is not a codified process.
+In addition, the recruiting consultant should provide a presentation to the NomCom each year, during the Annual General Meeting just after the new NomCom is seated, to review their role and function, noting what opportunities both the recruiting firm and the NomCom see to improve the recruitment process.
+This has sometimes occurred during past NomCom cycles, but is not a codified process.28